Our

 heavy Friday / Saturday overnight rain.
 Standing water in hidden dips,

-and swollen fords were just some of the features on route.
-Sunday
+and swollen fords were just some of the features on

 however brought bright sunshine and the soft tops were folded down for